Experience 250 Years of Heirloom Vegetables and History in Old Salem, North Carolina

 old-salem-chicken-pieTavern’s Moravian Chicken Pie

-I’m not a chicken pie fan, having been forced as a child to sit at the dinner table until I consumed the frozen Swanson’s one my mother served (I would never finish it.)
+I’m not a chicken pie fan, having been forced as a child to sit at the dinner table until I consumed the frozen Swanson’s pot pie my mother served (I would never finish it.)
 I changed my mind when I sampled the Tavern’s savory combination of chicken blended with mashed red-skin potatoes, green beans, and light chicken gravy.
 This Moravian version of chicken pie was delicious and bore no resemblance to the pre-packaged ones of my youth.

 pecan-bourbon-pie-tavern-old-salem Lori’s Bourbon-Pecan Pie, photo via Tavern at Old Salem.